dderoussiaux/dockprom/README.md

       org.label-schema.group: "monitoring"
 ```

-Perform a `docker-compose up -d` and then issue the following commands:
+Perform a `docker compose up -d` and then issue the following commands:

 ```bash
 docker exec -it --user root grafana bash